-This note, which is presented for discussion only, has been prepared as a result of these discussions.
 Section 1 includes proposed changes to the UN Model and its Commentary that the Subcommittee recommends to include in the next update of the UN Model, together with brief explanations.
-Section 2 refers to other topics that the Subcommittee recommends to be addressed by the next membership of the Committee.
+Section 2 includes other topics which the Subcommittee recommends to be addressed by the next membership of the Committee.